WHO ARE YOU?

 Some things are, within reason, ubiquitous to us all.
 We’re human beings.
 We all have belly buttons.
 We all eat, blink, and shit.
 Everyone breathes, grows, and digests.
 The cells in our body all die and are replaced.
 The body's cells largely replace themselves every 7 to 10 years.
 In other words, old cells mostly die and are replaced by new ones during this time span.

 Your body exists for a few reasons.
-A healthy human has many organs all complimenting each other, and they assure that the heart beats and the brain processes.
+A healthy human has many organs all complimenting each other, and they ensure that the heart beats and the brain processes.
 These appear to exist to keep one alive and thinking.
-Beyond that we are meant to move on our feet and grasp things with our hands.
+Beyond that, we are meant to move on our feet and grasp things with our hands.
 So, if the heart keeps beating, our brain continues to think, and it moves our physical bodies around.
 Our head detects all five senses: eyes, ears, nose, mouth, and skin are the organs used in seeing, hearing, tasting, smelling, and feeling.
 So our head seems to be a consistently important part of who we are.

 While thinking and moving around, we are subject to events, emotions, and experiences to which we apply our five senses to investigate, deduce, contemplate, accept, and solve.
 Like maybe if a berry is poisonous, if you’re being cheated on by your spouse, or whether seeing a sequel is worth the last bit of your hard-earned money.

-So, who are you really?
-You are a wholly unique human being born into, and a product of, the fundamental influencing factors listed.
-Even though they may seem limiting, you are ‘this’ generations iteration of a person with the criteria listed here.
 Biodiversity refers to every living thing, including plants, bacteria, animals, and humans.
 Scientists have estimated that there are around 8.7 million species of plants and animals in existence.
 Medical News Today says there are about 72 genders to identify with.
 There exist 41 musical genres to explore and 28 styles of dancing.
 There are 136 narcotics one can introduce to the body and four types of alcoholic beverages: beer, wine, spirits, and liqueurs.
-There over 12,000 jobs or careers to chose from.
+There over 12,000 jobs or careers to choose from.

-There are some 14 reactive ingredients like mental impairments, drunkenness, drugs, tiredness, neural capacities, time limits, illnesses, general disbelief, disbelief due to previous influences, harmony, meditation, and sicknesses that will inflate or constrict a wider sense of these emotions.
+There are some 14 reactive ingredients or states of "being" like mental impairments, drunkenness, drugs, tiredness, neural capacities, time limits, illnesses, general disbelief, disbelief due to previous influences, harmony, meditation, and sicknesses that will inflate or constrict a wider sense of these emotions.

 We have 43 facial muscles that can display over 10,000 different expressions.
 There are 143 different skin tones and 12 types of hair which can be modified into over 1200 styles.
 Blondes have about 120,000 hairs on their heads, brunettes 150,000 and redheads about 90,000.